adithya-b/Register-Login/README.md

 This is a simple login/sign up module open for extensions.

-The db handler implemented is for sql db.
+The database handler currently implemented is customized for sql db.

 Please use maven file to generate the war file.